SamWibatt/prewish-blinky-5k/README.md

 Also a **lot** of dimming of the onboard green LED - at max current that thing is blinding.
 I put it at minimum current via SB_RGBA_DRV module *and* PWMed it down to 1/8 duty before it was the unaggressive chill blink I wanted.

 As of 8/17/19, wired up and working!

+# Danger: wiring for DIP switch may be backwards, or I wired it backwards on my board, s.t. switch 0 is the MSB (and shows first) and switch 7 LSB, so asymmetrical e.g. 10110000 looks like long before short - MAKE SURE PIN DESCRIPTIONS ARE RIGHT, bc can fix with reordering the pcf, if the error is in the design and not my wiring.

 ### note: I'm a beginner with programmable logic.
 If you are, too, be aware I'm not yet setting good examples.
 If you're an expert, I welcome your critiques!